guardian/membership-frontend/docs/FRONTEND.md

 We largely use the following naming conventions in our CSS:

 - We (sparingly) use low-level helper classes for commmon traits, e.g., headings, utilities
-- We use a version of BEM to distinguish between components
+- We use a version of BEM for components
+- If it is a component in markup then the BEM classes should display this to the reader
+- Componentize markup where possible for reuse, until it feels "right" not too big not too small
 - We use state classes (e.g., `is-toggled`) to style components affecteder by JavaScript

 ## Helpers